go-spatial/tegola-docs/content/documentation/debugging.md

 The following environment variables can be used for debugging the tegola server:

-`SQL_DEBUG`: specify the type of SQL debug information to output.
+`TEGOLA_SQL_DEBUG`: specify the type of SQL debug information to output.
 Supports the following values:

 - `LAYER_SQL`: print layer SQL as they're parsed from the config file.
 - `EXECUTE_SQL`: print SQL that is executed for each tile request and the number of items it returns or an error.